Avery Aylsworth: College career

+High school career

 Aylsworth played for Saint Francis High School and played on varsity as a Freshman during playoffs.
 Throughout his career, he led the Lancers to a CCS title, multiple WCAL league championships and CIF NorCal State title.
 While at Saint Francis, Aylsworth was named to Volleyball Magazine's 2015 Boys' Fab 50.
 Aylsworth was also named a high school AVCA All-American in 2015.